 The Manson Family’s murder spree

-On the night of August 8, 1969, the leader instructed members of his group to report to 10050 Cielo Drive.
+On the night of Aug.
+8, 1969, Manson instructed members of his group to report to 10050 Cielo Drive.
 The previous occupant of the address, Terry Melcher, was a record producer who had rejected Manson’s music.
-Now, Valley of the Dolls actor Sharon Tate was living there, hosting a small gathering.
+Now Tate was living there, hosting a small gathering.

-Tate, who was eight-and-a-half months pregnant, was killed, along with celebrity hairstylist Jay Sebring, family friend Wojciech Frykowski, and his girlfriend coffee heiress Abigail Folger.
+The Valley of the Dolls star, who was eight-and-a-half months pregnant, was killed along with celebrity hairstylist Jay Sebring, family friend Wojciech Frykowski, and his girlfriend coffee heiress Abigail Folger.

 McQueen planned on being at Tate’s house that night

-According to McQueen biographer Marc Eliot, “Tate held regular soirees at her home.”
+According to Marc Eliot in Steve McQueen: A Biography, “Tate held regular soirees at her home.”

 McQueen and hairstylist Sebring “had become such good friends that Steve let Jay restyle his blond hair into the look of the day – short, flat, and combed to one side.”

-It was Sebring who invited the actor to come to Tate’s home on August 8th: “Sebring told him there was a little soiree planned for the next night at Sharon Tate’s rented house up at Cielo Drive and that Steve should come…Steve told Sebring he’d be there.”
+It was Sebring who invited McQueen to come to Tate’s home that fateful night: “Sebring told him there was a little soiree planned for the next night at Sharon Tate’s rented house up at Cielo Drive and that Steve should come…Steve told Sebring he’d be there.”

 The actor invited his Magnificent Seven co-star Robert Vaughn to the gathering, but he declined because of previous plans.
 McQueen himself eventually, and to his great relief later, was a no-show thanks to “a young and beautiful blonde he had been seeing.”